-- 1. In class differentiation - 2.
-Intervention

-- 3. Request for specialist teacher support and advice - 4.
-Request for Education, Health and Care Plan - 5.
-Educational Health and Care Plan

-1. In class differentiation: Children's needs are met by a differentiated curriculum ensuring they are progressing at an appropriate level for the individual.
-This is managed by the class teacher.

-2. Intervention: If a child's progress is below expectations and in class differentiation is not sufficient to close this gap, an intervention will be devised.
-This may be carried out by the class teacher, a Teaching Assistant or a specialist teacher.
+- 1. In class differentiation through quality first teaching - 2.
+Intervention overseen by the class teacher - 3.
+SENDCo advice and further support/intervention - 4.
+Request for support and advice from specialist teaching team and/or educational psychologist - 5.
+Request for Education, Health and Care Plan - 6.
+Educational Health and Care Plan - 1.
+In class differentiation: Children's needs are met by a differentiated curriculum ensuring they are progressing at an appropriate level for the individual.
+This is managed by the class teacher. - 2.
+Intervention: If a child's progress is below expectations and in class differentiation is not sufficient to close this gap, an intervention will be devised.
+This may be carried out by the class teacher, a Learning Support Assistant or a specialist teacher.
 The class teacher is responsible for leading and monitoring the provision for the child on a daily basis.
 At this stage, or possibly earlier, a class teacher may have concerns that a child has special educational needs.
 A parent might also express concerns.
-When this is the case, the class teacher is required to complete an SEN Log which describes her/his/parents' concerns, the child's strengths and the intervention and support which has already been implemented and its impact.
-The SENDCo will review this information.
-They may decide to carry out an assessment(s), observe the child and/or request specialist support (see below).

-3. Request for specialist support: At times, it may be decided that a child requires specialist support from an outside agency.
+When this is the case, the class teacher is required to complete a SENDCo referral form which describes her/his/parents' concerns, the child's strengths and the intervention and support which has already been implemented and its impact. - 3.
+SENDCo advice: If a child has not made sufficient progress through class based interventions or if a teacher or parent has completed a SENDCo referral form, the SENDCo will review this information and offer further advice.
+They may decide to carry out an assessment(s), observe the child and/or request specialist support (see below). - 4.
+Request for specialist support: At times, it may be decided that a child requires specialist support from an outside agency.
 This will happen in consultation with parents or carers.
 In these cases the SENDCo will inform and meet with outside agencies to discuss the needs of the child and agree actions to be taken.
-The SENDCo will also ensure advice from the specialist is passed on to adults involved with the child such as class teachers, teaching assistants and parents.

-4. Request for an Education Health and Care Plan: It may be decided that an Educational, Health and Care plan needs to be requested for the child so that the school is able to provide additional support.
-This may be because, despite having an individualised programme and/or concentrated support, the child:

-- Continues to make little or no progress in specific areas over a long period of time - Continues working substantially below age expected levels - Has emotional or behavioural difficulties which substantially and regularly interfere with the child's own learning or that of the class group, despite having an individualised behaviour management programme - Has sensory or physical needs, and now requires additional specialist equipment or regular advice or visits by a specialist service - Has ongoing communication or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning.
+The SENDCo will also ensure advice from the specialist is passed on to adults involved with the child such as class teachers, learning support assistants and parents. - 5.
+Request for an Education Health and Care Plan: It may be decided that an Education, Health and Care plan needs to be requested for the child so that the school is able to provide necessary additional support.
+This may be because, despite having an individualised programme and/or concentrated support, the child: - Continues to make little or no progress in specific areas over a long period of time - Continues working substantially below age expected levels - Has emotional or behavioural difficulties which substantially and regularly interfere with the child's own learning or that of the class group, despite having an individualised behaviour management programme - Has sensory or physical needs, and now requires additional specialist equipment or regular advice or visits by a specialist service - Has ongoing communication or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning.